SAP-samples/btp-setup-automator/config/btp-base/templates/BTP-SERVICES-DOCS.md

 # BTP SERVICES

-This page provides an overview over the services, app subscriptions (applications) and environments.
+This page provides an overview over the services, app subscriptions (applications) and environments fetched from an [SAP BTP "pay-as-you-go"](https://store.sap.com/dcp/en/product/display-9999951781_live_v1) global account.

 {%- for category in btpservicelist %}
 # {{ category.name }}